fallen-icarus/cardano-loans/README.md

 network.
 It is pretty easy to find examples of faulty oracle feeds causing DeFi issues that resulted in users losing money.
 Not only that, but in many cases, *oracles are simply not necessary*.
 As long as users are able to negotiate the terms *before* initiating the loan, there is no need for liquiditations, and therefore, no need for oracles.
+In TradFi, liquiditations are usually only used with *margin loans* which are typically short-term loans and/or are generally only used to buy more securities (ie, speculate on markets).
+In a typical economy, most loans are *not* margin loans; you wouldn't use a margin loan to start a business.

 > What if the value of the colleral falls 6 months into the loan?!
 Shouldn't Alice be forced to put
 > up more collateral?